 Art’s wishes of leaving money to the UUCL for furthering the beliefs of the Unitarian Church in today’s society were met in 2002 with the establishment of the Art Walters Trust.
 Part of that fund left monies to be distributed to programs that will keep the vision and goals of Art Walters alive and well in the Lancaster County community.

-- Make sure contact names and phone numbers are accurate and current.
+- Contact names and phone numbers are included and accurate.

 Email questions to firstname.lastname@example.org.